 The Centomiglia regatta and other events in Gargnano

 Aside from being the biggest town of the Alto Garda Bresciano Park, Gargnano is the capital of the Gardesan Sail, so water sports and nature fans pour into this town every summer.

-Every September from the hamlet of Bogliaco the International Centomiglia (hundred-mile) regatta starts, a famous and spectacular sailboat race a hundred miles long.
+Every September the International Centomiglia (hundred-mile) regatta starts from the hamlet of Bogliaco, a famous and spectacular sailboat race a hundred miles long.
 Every year the regatta attracts thousands of spectators and is considered to be the most important regatta on italian lakes.

 In the summer months of July, August, and September the town organises many guided tours to visit Gargnano and its surroundings, while during the rest of the year it hosts other events, such as the Gargnano jazz concerts and the historical vehicle race known as the Millemiglia (Thousand-miles).

 Gargnano can also be the starting base to discover many of the events surrounding it when Autumn starts.
-In mid-october there is the spectacular Limone Skyrunning Extreme event in the town of Limone, a weekend dedicated to teaching trail running in 29km along the Alto Garda mountains, with a difference in level of 2540 meters.
+In mid-october there is the spectacular Limone Skyrunning Extreme event in the town of Limone, a weekend dedicated to trail running a 29km long path along the Alto Garda mountains, with a difference in level of 2540 meters.

 An event you can't miss in the town of Tignale is the Truffle festival, celebrated between the end of September and the beginning of October, which allows people to participate in “truffle hunting” and the tasting of the precious mushroom as well as other local biological products.

 Around the same period is the festival of Grapes and Bardolino wine, which is appreciated by German tourists to the point of being nicknames “Trauben kurz”.